 Scenario 4: One-off invoices

-billing=charge_automaticallyinvoices that charge a card on file, you will need to get the user back on-session to complete SCA.
-You can do so with our Hosted Invoice Page, or through the custom handling described in Scenario 3.
+collection_method=charge_automatically, you might need to bring the customer back on-session to complete SCA.
+You can do so with our Hosted Invoice Page, or through the custom handling described in the third scenario.

 Tools for collecting off-session payments

 Stripe Billing offers a set of prebuilt tools that can automatically handle payments that require 3D Secure authentication.

 - Email your customers when an off-session payment requires 3D Secure authentication